turingschool/backend-curriculum-site/module4/lessons/hashing_slides.md

 - Fewer collisions
 - Nearly impossible to go backwards

-^ There are some advanced hash functions out there that can be used to hash values.
+^ There are some advanced hash algorithms out there that can be used to hash values.
 They have varying degrees of security - we won't get into those details today.
 SHA-1 is the hash function that is used to create the 40-character sha for git commit messages. https://blog.thoughtram.io/git/2014/11/18/the-anatomy-of-a-git-commit.html#introducing-sha-1
-Instructors should grab their snack and go back to their seats.

----

-# Another Hash for your snack

-- Go to `md5hashgenerator.com`
-- Provide your snack name
-- What's your new hash?

-^ Now that we've seen the power of a better hash function, let's use one in hopes that we can find a unique way to store each snack.
-Go to https://www.md5hashgenerator.com/ and type in your snack name - make sure there are no spaces, spelling errors, and check capitalization.
-Now, take your computer or phone and your snack to the appropriate bin.
-- Do we have any collisions this time?
-Why?
-- With people at your bin, make a prediction - if you make a small spelling error, maybe pluralize your snack, or capitalize one letter - how different do you expect the hash to be?
-Why?
-- Try out a couple 'close' inputs with the MD5 Hash Generator - is your hash close?

----

-# Another Hash for your snack

-PREDICT & DICUSS:

-If you make a small spelling error, how different do you expect the hash to be?
-Why?

-^ Now that we've seen the power of a better hash function, let's use one in hopes that we can find a unique way to store each snack.
-Go to https://www.md5hashgenerator.com/ and type in your snack name - make sure there are no spaces, spelling errors, and check capitalization.
-Now, take your computer or phone and your snack to the appropriate bin.
-- Do we have any collisions this time?
-Why?
-- With people at your bin, make a prediction - if you make a small spelling error, maybe pluralize your snack, or capitalize one letter - how different do you expect the hash to be?
-Why?
-- Try out a couple 'close' inputs with the MD5 Hash Generator - is your hash close?
-Once they try it out - DISCUSS as a group and stamp the KP - even the slightest change in input results in a drastic change in output.
-Send instructors back to their table.

----

-# Similarities and Differences

-Find a friend with a different snack.
-Discuss:
-- What is different about your hashes?
-- What do your hashes have in common?

-^ KP: No matter the size of the input, the output is always the same size.
-In this case, 32 characters.
-Think about our snacks - M&Ms are tiny compared to a bag of chips.
-BUT, the snack bins were all exactly the same size.
+We are now going to get some practice with MD5 and SHA-256, which should really highlight some of these ideas for you!

 ---